 Our area of focus in the sports business world might come off pretty specific to most, and that's how we like it.
 We were poking around some broader trends in the sponsorship world and what we found was pretty remarkable.
-2018 saw $24.2 billion worth of property investments in North America alone, with 70% of that directed at sports.
+70% of sponsorship spending is directed at sports.
 The next bucket of sponsorship investment?
 10% on entertainment properties such as the Academy Awards and Grammys.
 These figures point to the idea that an investment in sponsorship is rich with opportunities for brands to showcase their story authentically.

 What was also remarkable is that the entire article went on to share how much brands were investing in sponsorship properties, but didn't mention the most critical aspect of the sponsorship equation - activation.
 So with that, we decided to send out a little memo to the world about why we do what we do and why you should focus on it.

 Sponsorship activation is what you do with what you own.
 Simple as that.

 This can take many forms, but it is bringing your brand to life from things as simple as booth spaces at an event to more sophisticated programs like employee engagement initiatives, sales contests, once-in-a-lifetime experiences, and customer celebrations.
 The what you have portion is defined by the rights you acquired when you became the "official brand of the best event ever."
 When your brand sponsors something, what you bought is access to assets that exist on a particular platform, but that's it.
 Whoever sold you that sponsorship more than likely isn't going to continue knocking on your door making sure you use what you bought.
 It will be up to you to maximize value out of the platform you gained access to and to make sure the assets are continually developed over time.